 The SaaS industry is currently booming and it’s a market that is expected to grow even larger in the near future.
-According to Cherwell, the software as a service industry will continuously increase in revenue over the next four years.
-IDC, a market research company, predicts that cloud software will grow to surpass $112.8 billion by 2019, at a compound annual growth rate of 18.3%.
+Software as a service industry has been steadily growing since the last years and will continuously increase in revenue over the next years.
+Statista, an online platform for data collection and statistics, predicts that cloud software will grow to surpass $157 billion by 2020.

 In today’s article, we will take a look at various SaaS sales models in order to help you make a smart decision and understand which model is most suited for your team.

 For a SaaS company, both success and failure depend on the choice of the business model.
 It’s as simple as that.
 In his “SaaS Sales Models: Strategic and Organizational Choices” report, Joel York said that choosing the right SaaS sales model would help SaaS companies to smoothly grow from seed funding to A route to B round and beyond.
 Choosing the right model can set your business in the success path and choosing the wrong model can leave your SaaS company with nothing.

 There is no single “right way”

 If you are walking down the right path and you are willing to keep walking, then eventually you will make progress.
 However, this does not mean that there is only one path to success for SaaS companies.
 According to Jeffrey M. Kaplan, one of the most commonly accepted myths of the SaaS industry is that it is inherently a high-transaction business.
 This view has been fostered by the rapid growth of many commodity-oriented SaaS companies and public cloud services.
 However, just as the overall technology and software industries have different paths to success, so are the SaaS and cloud-computing segments evolving in a variety of directions, requiring different sales techniques and models.